markt-de/puppet-acme/README.md

 ## Workflow

-This module creates private keys and CSRs, transfers the CSR to your Puppetserver where it is signed using the popular and lightweight [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh).
+For every configured certificate, this module creates a private key and CSR, transfers the CSR to your Puppet Server where it is signed using the popular and lightweight [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh).

 Signed certificates are shipped back to the originating host.
+The private key is never exposed.

-You just need to specify the required challenge configuration on your Puppetserver.
+You just need to specify the required challenge configuration on your Puppet Server.
 All DNS-01 hooks that are [supported by acme.sh](https://github.com/acmesh-official/acme.sh/blob/master/dnsapi/README.md) will work immediately.

 ## Setup

-### Configure your Puppetserver
+### Configure your Puppet Server

-The whole idea is centralized certificate management, thus you have to add some configuration on your Puppetserver.
+The whole idea is centralized certificate management, thus you have to add some configuration on your Puppet Server.

 First configure the ACME accounts that are available to issue certificates: